-Examination of the cases involving extended family (n=4) reveals that these more distant claimants were successful due to the testator's lack of immediate family members i.e. the testator was single, widowed and/or did not have children.

-In more than half of cases (61%) the outcome of the dispute was that a compromise was reached.
-Generally the disputant/s received some greater amount from the estate.
-There was no relationship between principles of distribution or grounds for contest (e.g., financial need, deservingness) and outcome of the dispute.

-A significant cost of will contestation is damage to familial relationships.
+- In more than half of cases (61%) the outcome of the dispute was that a compromise was reached.
+Generally the disputant/s received some greater amount from the estate. - There was no relationship between principles of distribution or grounds for contest (e.g., financial need, deservingness) and outcome of the dispute. - A significant cost of will contestation is damage to familial relationships.
 There was a significant difference between the quality of relationships between disputant/s and other beneficiaries before contents of the will were known and after relationship quality after contents of the will were known.
-Eighteen percent of relationships were poor/very poor prior to contents of the will being known whereas 26% were poor/very poor after contents of the will were known (p < 0.001, Fisher's exact test).

-The median cost incurred by estates was \$11,900 (range \$0-\$500,000).
-In addition to costs incurred by estates, almost a quarter of disputants (24%) incurred costs from the dispute (median cost was \$14,918, range \$0-\$105,000).
-Median estimated time between notification of the dispute and case closure was 9 months (mode = 6 months, mean = 12 months, range = 0-60 months).

-There was no relationship between the cost incurred by estates or time taken to resolve disputes and:

-- contest type (family provision claims, construction cases, validity cases etc.) - complexity in personal relationships between beneficiaries, disputants and/or the deceased (e.g., involvement of children/adults with a significant disability or ill health, new spousal/de-facto relationships, separation or divorce) - or quality of relationships between disputant/s and other beneficiaries (before contents of the will were known).
+Eighteen percent of relationships were poor/very poor prior to contents of the will being known whereas 26% were poor/very poor after contents of the will were known (p < 0.001, Fisher's exact test). - The median cost incurred by estates was \$11,900 (range \$0-\$500,000). - In addition to costs incurred by estates, almost a quarter of disputants (24%) incurred costs from the dispute (median cost was \$14, 918, range \$0-\$105,000). - Median estimated time between notification of the dispute and case closure was 9 months (mode = 6 months, mean = 12 months, range = 0-60 months). - There was no relationship between contest type (family provision claims, construction cases, validity cases etc.), complexity in personal relationships between beneficiaries, disputants and/or the deceased (e.g., involvement of children/adults with a significant disability or ill health, new spousal/de-facto relationships separation or divorce) or quality of relationships between disputant/s and other beneficiaries (before contents of the will were known) and the cost incurred by estates or time taken to resolve disputes.

-Similarly, there was no relationship between whether or not disputes escalated to Court and type of complexity in personal relationships between beneficiaries, disputants and/or the deceased e.g., involvement of children/adults with a significant disability or ill health, new spousal/de-facto relationships, separation or divorce etc. However, when there were multiple aspects of complexity within personal relationships cases were more likely to escalate to Court (61% of cases with multiple complexities went to Court compared to 35% of other cases, p = 0.048, Fisher's exact test).

-The quality of relationships between disputant/s and other beneficiaries (before contents of the will were known) was significantly associated with likelihood of escalation to Court (see Figure 4).
-Half or more of cases in which relationships were very poor or poor went to Court (60% for very poor, 50% for poor), compared with 10% where relationships were good and none where they were very good (p = 0.020, Fisher's exact test).
+- There was no relationship between whether or not disputes escalated to Court and type of complexity in personal relationships between beneficiaries, disputants and/or the deceased e.g., involvement of children/adults with a significant disability or ill health, new spousal/defacto relationships separation or divorce etc. However, when there were multiple aspects of complexity within personal relationships cases were more likely to escalate to Court (61% of cases with multiple complexities in relationships went to Court compared to 35% of other cases, p = 0.048, Fisher's exact test). - The quality of relationships between disputant/s and other beneficiaries (before contents of the will were known) was significantly associated with likelihood of escalation to Court.
+Half or more of cases in which relationships were very poor or poor went to Court (60% for very poor, 50% for poor), compared with none where relationships were good or very good (p = 0.020, Fisher's exact test).
 Relationship quality likely reflects the level of capacity of the parties to mediate an outcome.